alpozcan/stox/README.md

 ## Predictions and Performance Metrics

-A table of prediction results will be printed at the end, per ticker.
-The results are sorted based on 'potential', where a high value of this metric can be interpreted as BUY, and a low, negive value as SELL.
+A table of per ticker prediction results will be printed at the end.
+The results are sorted based on 'potential', where a high value of this metric can be interpreted as a BUY, and a low, negive value as a SELL signal.

 Result Attributes: